panedrone/sdm.demo.php.sqlite3.todolist/README.md

 # sdm_demo_php_todolist

-Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + PHP/PDO.
+A project demonstrating how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + PHP/PDO.

 Front-end is written in Vue.js, SQLite3 is used as a database.